himanshu-nagar-official/python-coding-editor/README.md

 ## Conclusion

-The **Online Coding Editor** is a modern, web-based code runner built with React, Vite, Django, and Docker.
+The **Python Coding Editor** is a modern, web-based code runner built with React, Vite, Django, and Docker.
 It provides a simple yet powerful experience for users looking to run Python code interactively in the browser.
 The architecture is clean, modular, and scalable — ideal for learning platforms or live demonstrations.